-Windsor, Nova Scotia is a beautiful small town about 50km south west of Halifax.
-Each October very special events happen here – giant pumpkin parade.
-The Dill family farm is famous for growing world largest pumpkins.
-They are so big that people started carving them and making into pumpkin boats.
-The Dill farm claims to be a birthplace of hockey first played early in 19-th century at the Long Pond located at the far end of the pumpkin fields.
-Pumpkin parade is preceded by the weighing of the pumpkins where visitors can see world largest pumpkins and buy some for Halloween decorations or even do a U-pick fresh from the field.
+Windsor, Nova Scotia, is a beautiful small town about 50km southwest of Halifax.
+Each October, very special events happen here – a giant pumpkin parade.
+The Dill family farm is famous for growing the world’s most giant pumpkins.
+They are so big that people started carving them and making them into pumpkin boats.
+The Dill farm claims to be the birthplace of hockey, first played early in the 19th century at the Long Pond, located at the far end of the pumpkin fields.
+The pumpkin parade is preceded by the weighing of the pumpkins, where visitors can see the world’s largest pumpkins and buy some for Halloween decorations or even do a U-pick fresh from the field.

 Windsor pumpkin parade happens the weekend after Canadian Thanksgiving.
-The parade usually starts around noon and is followed by pumpkin regatta around 2pm.
+The parade usually starts around noon, followed by a pumpkin regatta around 2 pm.
 Early October is one of the best times to travel in Nova Scotia.
-The weather is usually dry and not to hot or humid.
-The leaves are turning into fall colors and the scenery is breathtaking.
-Parade follows Gerrish street and then Water street, for up to date information visit Windsor-West Hants pumpkin festival site.
+The weather is usually dry and not too hot or humid.
+The leaves are turning into fall colors, and the scenery is breathtaking.
+Parade follows Gerrish street and Water street; for up-to-date information, visit the Windsor-West Hants pumpkin festival site.

 16.10.2023 by FPImages